frederic-perez/AmE-dictionary/data/idioms.md

 __jamoke__ :two: The term “jamoke” is a slang word that is used in James Ellroy’s novels to refer to someone who is foolish, inept, or incompetent.
 It’s a derogatory term that is often used to describe a person who is not very intelligent or capable.
 The word “jamoke” is derived from the term “java,” which is a slang word for coffee, and “mocha,” which is a type of coffee drink.
 The combination of these two words created the term “jamoke,” which is used to describe someone who is as weak and insipid as a cup of watered-down coffee.
 In Ellroy’s novels, the term “jamoke” is often used by the characters to describe someone who is a nuisance or a hindrance, or someone who is not to be taken seriously.
 It’s a derogatory term that is meant to belittle or mock the person being described.
 __Jane Doe__ An unidentified woman.
 __jarring experience__ An experience that creates an acute sense of shock, confusion, or bewilderment. _That car accident was such a jarring experience, I don’t know if I’ll be able to sleep for days._
-__jaw away__ :dart: To talk incessantly and/or at great length. _Whenever I meet up with Tammy, our “conversation” is always just her jawing away while I listen patiently on._
+__jaw away__ :dart::two: To talk incessantly and/or at great length. _Whenever I meet up with Tammy, our “conversation” is always just her jawing away while I listen patiently on._ _I became so bored while the professor jawed away at us that I nearly fell asleep in the middle of the lecture._
 __jaw__
 __jaw-dropping__ :three: Astonishing or astounding; causing an overwhelming amount of surprise, wonder, or amazement.
 __Jaysus__ Jaysus is an informal, colloquial form of the name Jesus, often used as an exclamation of surprise or frustration in Irish English. _For jaysus sake!_